sravani-jakkula/GDP-Project/README2.md

 ### Working on deleting asset
 working on deletion operation on asset in the asset table and there is a small correction on asset post request in the backend it need to be updated.

+### Asset table is done
+All operations are done on the asset table like inserting an asset deleting an asset reading asset and updating the asset going to work with asset history table